ice-bit/Mint/README.md

 - Support for the Object Oriented paradigm(class/object and inheritance);
 - Function closures.

-The Mint interpreter is built following [Robert Nystrom's book: _"Crafting Interpreters"_](https://craftinginterpreters.com/), therefore the Mint programming language is heavily inspired to Lox.
+The Mint interpreter is built following [Robert Nystrom's book: _"Crafting Interpreters"_](https://craftinginterpreters.com/), therefore the Mint programming language is heavily inspired by Lox.

 ## Benchmarks
 Mint is quite fast for a three-walking interpreter, below you can find a table with some benchmarks: